-Asian Festival: Each February the Asian Student Union sponsors a variety of events, the most celebrated being the annual celebration honoring the Asian New Year.
-An authentic and diverse type of Asian food is provided to festival participants.
+Asian Festival: Each February, the Asian Student Union sponsors a variety of events, the most celebrated being the annual celebration honoring the Asian New Year.
+An authentic and diverse type of Asian food is prepared for festival participants.
 In addition, the festival coordinators provide traditional New Year's dances and songs presented by professional artists.

-Hispanic Heritage Month: Each fall the university community celebrates Hispanic history and culture with a variety of events.
-Students, faculty members, and staff members educate attendees on the diversity within the culture and offer campus-wide celebrations featuring traditional foods and presenting and teaching music and dance.
+Hispanic Heritage Month: Each fall, the university community celebrates Hispanic history and culture with a variety of events.
+Students, faculty members, and staff members educate attendees on the diversity within the culture, offer campuswide celebrations featuring traditional foods, and present and teach music and dance.

-Laker leadership programs provide opportunities for leadership development that encourage growth as lifelong leaders of integrity and social change in students' lives, students' professions, and students' societies.
+Laker leadership programs provide opportunities for leadership development that encourage growth as lifelong leaders of integrity and social change in students' lives, professions, and societies.

 First-year Leadership Experience